 - a.
-Provision of varied recreation use areas throughout the island that focus on the natural aspects of Lasqueti. - b.
-The development of a comprehensive recreation plan should be undertaken that indicates provincial, regional, and community parks as well as trails, public shellfish reserves, and marine and land-based recreation areas. - c.
+The pProvision of varied recreation use areas throughout the island that focus on the natural aspects of Lasqueti is supported. - b.a.
+The development of a comprehensive recreation plan should be undertaken that indicates provincial, regional, and community parks as well as trails, public shellfish reserves, and marine and land-based recreation areas. - e.b.
 The Local Trust Committee supports the use of tax incentives that encourage landowners to dedicate trails, parks, and other types of protected areas.